Students from Other Colleges are Welcome at Summer Term!

 - Gain prior approval from your current institution to ensure these credits will be accepted toward your degree.
 Most schools have a formal process for doing this.

 - Apply to UW-Madison using the University Special student application (even if you attend another UW campus).
 International students, click here.

-- Send your most recent, unofficial transcript from your current institution to firstname.lastname@example.org.
+- Send your most recent, official transcript from all higher education institutions attended to email@example.com.
 You must have a minimum GPA of 2.0.

 - Allow 5 to 7 days for application processing.

 - After you are admitted, follow UW-Madison enrollment instructions to enroll in courses, beginning in April.

 When you have completed your course and your grades have been posted in your MyUW Student Center, be sure to order a transcript to be sent to your academic institution.